Bryn Mawr College

 7. Canaday Library

-Canaday Library houses the humanities and social sciences collections, Special Collections, the College Archives, the Help Desk, many library and information technology staff offices, and a writing center with student tutors.
+Canaday Library houses the humanities and social sciences collections, Special Collections, the College Archives, computer labs, the Writing Center, the Lusty Cup Cafe, and many library staff offices.

-Bryn Mawr College has three libraries offering diverse, technology-enabled learning spaces and programs, including computer labs with a breadth of discipline-specific software, individual and group study areas, and laptop and multimedia device lending.
-Artwork from the collection is displayed throughout the campus, with numerous faculty-, staff-, and student-curated exhibits on view every year.
+Bryn Mawr College has three libraries—Canaday, Carpenter, and Collier—offering diverse, technology-enabled learning spaces and programs, including computer labs with a breadth of discipline-specific software, individual and group study areas, and multimedia equipment lending.
+Artwork from the collections are displayed throughout the campus, with numerous faculty-, staff-, and student-curated exhibits on view every year.

 8. Old Library

 Old Library served as the College's library until 1970 and was declared a National Historic Landmark in 1991.
 Today, it is used for public gatherings, lectures, and performances.
 The spacious Great Hall, which was the reading room in the old library, was inspired by buildings at Oxford University.
-The enclosed courtyard, called the Cloisters, is the site of Lantern Night, a Bryn Mawr tradition.
+The enclosed courtyard, called the Cloisters, is a gathering space and the former site of Lantern Night, a Bryn Mawr tradition.

 9. Goodhart Hall